avallete/cache-nix-action/README.md

     ```

 - Update the `actions-toolkit` branch.
-- Ask for new releases of `@cache-nix-action/cache` if there are changes on the `actions-toolkit` branch.
+- Ask for new releases of `github-actions.cache-buildjet` if there are changes on the `actions-toolkit` branch.

 # Cache action